Identification of Information Structures in Bayesian Games: Proofs of Main Results

-Coupled with Lemma \ref{lem_pettis}, the preceding discussion following Theorem \ref{thm_well} shows that $\bar{\varphi} \in \calL_2^{\bar{d}+1}[0,1]$ constitutes an affine equilibrium if and only if it solves the Fredholm equation (\ref{int_bne}).
-It will be convenient to rewrite the equation as
+By Lemma~\ref{lem_affine}, the space of affine strategy profiles can be identified with the Hilbert space $\calL_2^{\bar{d}+1}[0,1]$, and $\bar{\varphi} \in \calL_2^{\bar{d}+1}[0,1]$ constitutes an affine equilibrium if and only if it solves the Fredholm equation \eqref{int_bne}.
+It will be convenient to rewrite this equation as